Supplement fatigue. Are you there yet? Me, too. I have your minimalist approach to gut healing supplements today.

 - Vitamin C

-And then, off and on, as needed (because remember, once you take the minimalist approach to gut healing supplements you’ll know more about what you need and don’t at any given moment):
+And then, off and on, as needed or every few days (because remember, once you take the minimalist approach to gut healing supplements you’ll know more about what you need and don’t at any given moment):

-BTW – how did I arrive at my minimalist coctail?
+BTW – how did I arrive at my minimalist cocktail?

 I kept a tight journal for what was and what was not working.
 It’s actually fairly simple.